Rocket Fuel

 Repeatedly pitching to angel investors, in an effort to raise immaterial amounts of capital.

-In my opinion the biggest mistake aspiring investors make is assuming there is a large population of impressive but unfunded startups out there who just don’t know how to find the capital they need.
+The biggest mistake I’ve seen aspiring investors make is assuming there is a large population of impressive but unfunded startups out there who don’t know how to find the capital they need.
 And that, as a result, founders will be willing to jump through the various hoops these angel groups require them to navigate in order to get investment.
-And, watching founders try, there is a significant amount of faff involved in pitching and due diligence relative to the modest amounts of money available.
+Watching founders try, there is a significant amount of faff involved in pitching and due diligence relative to the modest amounts of money available.

-In reality, the best founders pick their investors carefully, and you have to work hard to be the sort of investor they will choose to work with.
+In reality, I’ve seen the best founders pick their early-stage investors carefully, and it’s hard work to be the sort of investor they choose.

 This works in both directions, because the best investors also realise that while contributing more value than they capture means being willing to invest more time and money, that will eventually pay back in the longer term as a result of the reputation that builds.

-New Zealand is small and the credible early-stage investors are all well known and easily reached.
-In my experience, the best founders are happy to approach these investors directly, skipping the “startup busking” step entirely.
+New Zealand is small and the credible early-stage investors are all well known and easily reached.16 The best founders are happy to approach these investors directly, skipping the “startup busking” step entirely.

 This means the deal flow available to angel groups ends up self-selecting for the worst opportunities from those that remain otherwise unfunded - i.e. they are funders of last resort, only seeing the leftovers.